 If something goes wrong with your house after remodeling with a permit, you may be able to sue the Department of Building Inspection for not doing its job properly.

 For example, there is a luxury high-rise in San Francisco called Millennium Towers that is sinking into the sand.
 The homeowners sued the Department Of Building Inspection for approving the project without instructing the construction company to anchor the building deeper into bedrock.
 There's supposedly a $100 million resolution to fix the building.

 If you remodel without a permit, you're taking a bigger leap of faith that your contractor knows what he is doing.
 When it comes to business, there is sometimes a tendency to take shortcuts to maximize profits.
 With three building inspectors inspecting your property, you can literally sleep easier knowing you have licensed professionals protecting you every step of the way.

 4) Higher resale value

 You might save money upfront remodeling without a permit.
 However, remodeling with a permit increases the value of a home on the back end if you ever decide to sell.
-In San Francisco, we have what’s called a 3R report (Report of Residential Building Record).
-The 3R report is the report card of your home that shows all permits pulled and passed in its entire history.
+In San Francisco, we have what's called a 3R report (Report of Residential Building Record).
+The 3R report is the report card of your home.
+It shows all permits pulled and passed in its entire history.

-If you plan to sell your home in the future, you will have to disclose your home report card in the disclosure package.
+If you plan to sell your home in the future, you will have to disclose your home report card.
 To experienced buyers and home remodelers, showing approved remodeling permits is very valuable.
 The more home remodeling torture a buyer has had to go through, the more the potential home buyer will value a home that has been remodeled with permits.

 5) Less stress about getting outed and fined